Search for the world's ugliest animal

-The Ugly Animal Preservation Society names the blobfish as its new mascot after a global online vote.
+The Ugly Animal Preservation Society named the blobfish as its mascot after a global online vote in 2013.
 The gelatinous fish lives

 at depths of up to 1,200 meters off the coast of Australia where it feeds on crabs and lobsters.
 It's under threat as it often gets caught up in fishing nets... but you wouldn't want to eat it.

 The world's ugliest animal?
 The blobfish

 - Ugly Animal Preservation Society champions nature's less gorgeous endangered creatures

 - Nascent society is in search of mascot

 - Aptly named blobfish and pig-nosed frog among contenders